MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 ## User-Centric Discovery

-Our research kicked off with the aim to learn more about the needs and challenges faced by our partner users.
-At the time of this project, our internal analytics was quite limited, we were somewhat in the dark about the specifics of the user experience.
+Our research kicked off with learning more about the needs and challenges faced by our partner users.
+At the time of this project, our internal analytics was limited to device and session data, we were somewhat in the dark about the specifics of the user behavior.

 To shed some light on this area, I collaborated with the UX researcher to create an interview script and reach out to our users to gather more qualitative data.
 Our focus wasn’t just on our external partners but also on our internal team — specifically, account managers who engaged with our partners daily and could provide firsthand insights about their experiences with the product.

 We managed to interview 2 partners, representative of our core user audience, and had insightful discussions with 5 of our internal team members.
+Landing interviews with additional partners had been proven difficult due to the back-to-school season but we were confident that our internal team could cover the gap.

 To process and document our research, I used Dovetail, a collaborative user feedback analysis platform.
 Recordings of the interviews would be uploaded and transcripts tagged with keywords relevant for our project.
 This data-driven approach allowed us to quickly identify recurring pain points and needs.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-01.jpg" alt="Screenshot showing research documented in Dovetail" caption="Research documented in Dovetail. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ## Key Takeaways

-- Partners faced challenges when trying to extract data from the dashboard.
+- Partners faced challenges when trying to export data from the dashboard.
 While they often needed to incorporate sections of data into their BI tool for advanced analysis, their only recourse was to request account managers to fetch it for them.
-This indirect method introduced undue complexity, especially since the data was readily available in our system but not directly accessible to the partners.
+This indirect method introduced undue friction, especially since the data was readily available in our system but not directly accessible to the partners.
 This lack of direct download capability deterred them from logging in, adversely affecting user engagement with our product.

 - Quick data checks or "at-a-glance" views, especially when reporting to their financial decision-makers, was difficult to perform.
 This data was available in our system, but once again, only account managers had visibility on it.
 This issue was also negatively affecting user engagement.

 - The dashboard only displayed aggregated “all-time” data.
 However, our partners were interested in observing data trends over specific time frames and wanted detailed breakdowns segmented by student populations to better understand their students' journeys and needs.

 Collectively, these insights underscored the following desire:
 - users wanted a more hands-on approach in managing their mentorship initiatives by directly accessing the data the platform generated.

 The initial partner experience was designed with the account manager as the central conduit (a comprehensive choice given its MVP nature).
-However, over time, user needs had evolved, and our research also highlighted a pressing requirement for a more scalable solution.
+However, over time, user needs had evolved, and our research also highlighted a pressing requirement for a more hands-on solution.

-After sharing these findings with my product manager, we defined a clearer objective to guide the design ideation phase.
+After sharing these findings with my Product Manager, we defined a clear objective to guide the design phase.
 We articulated this objective as a user story:

-> “As a point person (partner interacting with the dashboard), I want to continuously monitor the impact of, and discern trends within, the MC mentorship program for specific students and student populations.
+> “As a point person (partner interacting with the dashboard), I want to continuously monitor the impact of, and discern trends within, the mentorship program for specific students and student populations.
 This information helps me in directing my student support initiatives.
-However, aside from **offuscasted**, the dashboard primarily showcases 'all time' metrics for the entire program.
+However, aside from student alerts (Flags), the dashboard primarily showcases 'all time' metrics for the entire program.
 This makes me feel the dashboard doesn’t offer timely, actionable insights, rendering frequent checks redundant.”

 ## Design Process

-With these learnings in hand, I switched to the ideation phase, here’s a breakdown of my process:
+With these learnings in hand, I switched to the design phase, here’s a breakdown of my process:

 ### Understanding the current state of the product
-My starting point was diving deep into the existing dashboard.
+My starting point was diving deep into the existing dashboard to learn its systems.
 Having been designed by a design contractor during the company's early stage, there was a knowledge gap within the team about this part of the product.
 This step was pivotal in understanding both its strengths and the areas needing improvements.

 ### From Challenge to Creativity: The Brainwriting Session
 With the main user need identified and a better knowledge of the current product, I initiated a remote brainwriting exercise using Whimsical and “How Might We” questions to facilitate the flow of ideas.

-Recognizing the value of diverse perspectives, I strategically invited internal team members who interact with our users at various stages of their journey.
-This eclectic group comprised a salesperson, two account managers, an engineer, and two members from the product team: the Director of Curriculum and a Product Manager.
+Recognizing the value of diverse perspectives, I invited internal team members who interact with our users at various stages of their journey.
+This eclectic group comprised a salesperson, two account managers, an engineer, and two members from the product team: the Director of Curriculum and the Product Manager.
 The exercise ensured a rich pool of ideas, drawing from each participant's unique experiences and insights with our users.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-02.jpg" alt="Screenshot showing brainstorming notes" caption="Brainwriting notes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ### From Insight to Ideation
 With the initial brainstorming phase completed, I transitioned to several rounds of ideation and sketching.
 I laid out a journey map to help us visualize the paths our user would take to accomplish certain tasks and crafted wireframes of the new partner experience.
 Leveraging Whimsical, I collaborated seamlessly with my Product Manager and Lead Engineer to gather their feedback.

-{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations purposfully blurred due to confidentiality restrictions*" figClass="" %}
+{% include lazy-image.html src="/images/illustration-partner-experience-mentor-collective-03.jpg" alt="Screenshot showing ideation work in Whimsical" caption="User Journey Map and Wireframes in Whimsical. *Illustrations purposely blurred due to confidentiality restrictions*" figClass="" %}

 ### Wireframe Reviews with the Team
 I then reconnected with the internal team members previously interviewed to walk them through the wireframes.
 Presenting the wireframes to them served a dual purpose:
 - ensuring our direction aligned with their insights
 - confirming that our solutions addressed their highlighted pain points